 The video of last night’s episode is already up on the SBS website and actually headlines their current “on-demand” page.
 It’s geo-blocked for Australia but I understand many people are now having a lot of success using the Hola Unblocker plugin for their browser to watch similarly geo-blocked material.
 Here’s the video embed:

-I have nothing but deep respect for anyone who attempts to condense 10 full days of filming into less than a hour of television.
+I have nothing but deep respect for anyone who attempts to condense 10 full days of filming into less than a hour of television for which they have to use one of the best computers for which you might need a wii capture card.
 A lot has to go and a lot has to be compromised, not out of a lack of integrity but simply because there’s no other way.
 That meant that the editing was severe, but necessary.